FirebaseExtended/bolt/docs/guide.md

 ## Default Firebase Permissions

-By default, Firebase has a permissive security model - this makes it easy to test your code (but is unsafe for production apps since anyone can read and overwrite all your data).
+By default, Firebase has a permissive security model; everyone can read and write all data.
+This makes it easy to test your code, but is unsafe for production apps since anyone can read and overwrite all your data.
 In Bolt, these default permissions can be written as:

 [all_access.bolt](../samples/all_access.bolt)
 ```javascript